MJWyattCyber/MJWyattCyber.github.io/_posts/2020-25-06-Azure-Users-And-Groups-Part-two-RBAC.md

 ### What

-This is the role definition of what can be done, utlimately the role will consist of a list in jSon format containing 'actions' and 'not actions' outling this.
+This is the role definition of what can be done, utlimately the role will consist of a list in json format containing 'actions' and 'not actions' outling this.

 ### Where